-Further improvements to our performance management framework are being introduced for 2017/18.
-This includes the launch of a Finance, Performance and Strategic Projects Board to effectively challenge the Council's financial position and decision making, performance and make the key link to the Project Management Office to monitor and challenge strategic project delivery.
+Further improvements to our performance management framework have been introduced.
+This includes the launch of a Finance and Performance Board to effectively challenge the Council's financial position and decision making and make the key link to the Project Management Office to monitor and challenge strategic project delivery.

-FINANCIAL PERFORMANCE 2016/17
+FINANCIAL PERFORMANCE 2017/18